What’s in This Article

 Half Moon Bay & Pacific Coast Adventures

 When you hug the coast near Half Moon Bay, the Pacific unfolds in wide, bracing views.
 Cliffs and sandy coves, a 2.7-mile coastal trail that invites easy strolls, and beaches where surfers chase Mavericks’ famous winter swells all wait for you.
-You wander the Coastal Trail.
 Your feet find rhythm as seabirds wheel and harbor seals slip offshore.
 The path is short, freeing, and rich with lookout spots that strip away noise.

 Hit Mavericks Beach in winter if you crave spectacle.
-Watching giants ride it feels like witnessing rules being rewritten.
+Watching big-wave surfers ride it feels like witnessing rules rewritten.
 Stroll town streets for seasonal pumpkin patches that celebrate abundance and the pleasure of simple harvest rituals.
 Treat yourself to sunset at The Ritz-Carlton’s oceanfront firepits.
 Let the heat and horizon steady you.

 If you want more grit, cross to Pacifica for Mori Point hikes or the Devil’s Slide Trail and catch surfers at Pacifica State Beach.
 This coastline lets you unclench, move at your pace, and reclaim a sense of wide-open possibility.